-Figure 6 is a map based on the Marion County Property Appraisers data showing the existing, adjacent, and surrounding land uses.
+Figure 7 is a map based on the Marion County Property Appraisers data showing the existing, adjacent, and surrounding land uses.
 The subject property is currently used for agricultural production, with surrounding parcels primarily used for agricultural production, single-family residential, commercial, and utility, either vacant or developed.

-Table 1, below, displays the FLUMS, Zoning Classification, and existing uses on the subject ±250.86-acre site and surrounding uses.
+Table 1, following, displays the FLUMS, Zoning, and existing uses on the subject ±250.86-acre site and surrounding lands.